avin/fake-api-middleware/README.md

 export default {
-  // The response can be like a normal JS object which will be returned as JSON with status 200 'GET /api/users': [
+  // The response can be like a normal JS object which will be returned as JSON with status 200 'POST /test': {
+    foo: 'bar'
+  },

+  // The response can be an object, array, string, number or null 'GET /api/users': [
     {id: 1, name: 'Bob'},
     {id: 2, name: 'Jack'},